 However, research has shown that hormone replacement therapy increases the risk of breast cancer , heart disease, and stroke in some women.
-So while HRT is known to help preserve bone and prevent fractures, it isn't generally recommended at this point for initial treatment of osteoporosis in most women because the health risks are thought to outweigh the benefits.
+So HRT isn't generally recommended for initial treatment of osteoporosis in most women, because the health risks are thought to outweigh the benefits.

 In women who have been on menopausal hormone therapy in the past and then stopped taking it, the bones begin to thin again -- at the same pace as during menopause.

 Fractures from osteoporosis often occur at the hip, wrist, and/or spine.
 Hip fractures often require surgery.
 Wrist fractures may need casting and/or surgery.